Integrity: One of Our Values

-Integrity is such an important principle it is the first of Our Values.
+Integrity is such an important principle that we list it first in Our Values.
 Integrity means being committed to and living by a beneficial moral code.
-Imagine how much better the world would be if everyone acted with complete integrity, with their word as their bond and never doing anything they wouldn’t want others to know.
-There would be much less need for all the time and money spent on controls, litigation and security.
+Imagine how much better the world would be if everyone acted with complete integrity, with their word as their bond, and never did anything they wouldn’t want others to know about.
+There would be much less need for all the time and money spent on controls, litigation, and security.

 Examples